Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

 Building upon the above baseline datasets, we include Planck-$EB$~\cite{Planck:2020olo, Eskilt:2023nxm} and ACT-$EB$~\cite{ACT:2025fju} measurements to investigate the influence of $EB$ polarization observations at low and high multipoles, respectively, on the inferred cosmological parameters.
 For the Planck-$EB$ component, we used the spectrum analyzed by Eskilt et al. \cite{Eskilt:2022cff}, comprising 72 data points across $50 \leq \ell \leq 1500$.
 The ACT is a new-generation ground-based experiment, which is utilized for its exceptional sensitivity at high multipoles.
 We use the most recent $EB$ data release \cite{ACT:2025fju}, which includes 38 data points spanning $600 \leq \ell \leq 3400$.
 These high-$\ell$ $EB$ measurements are expected to provide constraints on model parameters, especially the Chern-Simons coupling constant $g M_{\mathrm{Pl}}$.

-We define two primary data combinations: A joint analysis of the Planck-$EB$ polarization spectrum with the Planck $TT, TE, EE$ spectra, supplemented by the DESI DR1 and Pantheon+ datasets, we write the joint as Planck-$EB$ (with Planck+DESI+Pantheon+).
-The second data group is a combination of the ACT-$EB$ measurements with the aforementioned Planck, DESI, and Pantheon+; we refer to it as ACT-$EB$ (with Planck+DESI+Pantheon+).
+We define two primary data combinations: A joint analysis of the Planck-$EB$ polarization spectrum with the Planck $TT, TE, EE$ spectra, supplemented by the DESI DR2 and PantheonPlus datasets, we write the joint as Planck-$EB$ (with Planck + DESI + PantheonPlus).
+The second data group is a combination of the ACT-$EB$ measurements with the aforementioned Planck, DESI, and PantheonPlus; we refer to it as ACT-$EB$ (with Planck+DESI+PantheonPlus).
 Based on these combinations, we perform parameter inference using Markov Chain Monte Carlo (MCMC) techniques in the Cobaya program \cite{Torrado:2020dgo}.
-In our analysis, the parameter $\theta_i$ is fixed to 2.7.
-The best-fit values for nine free parameters are derived: the six for standard $\Lambda$CDM parameters, two for the EDE model ($f_{\rm EDE}$ and $\log_{10} z_c$), and the Chern-Simons coupling constant $g M_{\rm Pl}$ associated with cosmic birefringence.
+In our analysis, the parameter $\theta_i$ is fixed to 2.7, { which is consistent with the best-fit $\theta_i$ found in previous EDE analyses with the $n=3$ potential \cite{Murai:2022zur, Eskilt:2023nxm}, and is adopted here as a fiducial choice to limit the dimensionality of the parameter space.} { We fix the sum of neutrino masses to $\sum m_\nu = 0.06\ \mathrm{eV}$, consistent with the Planck baseline assumption.} The best-fit values for nine free parameters are derived: the six for standard $\Lambda$CDM parameters, two for the EDE model ($f_{\rm EDE}$ and $\log_{10} z_c$), and the Chern-Simons coupling constant $g M_{\rm Pl}$ associated with cosmic birefringence.
 The resulting constraints are summarized in Table \ref{tab:cosmo_params} and illustrated in Figure \ref{fig1}.